lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The first line indicates that we want to use the system of unit called 'lj' for which all quantities are unitless.
+    The first line indicates that we want to use the system of unit called 'lj' for which all quantities are unitless.
 The second line indicates that the simulation is 3D, the third line that the atomic style